juniojose/hello-world/contents/devel_env_install_wsl.md

 #### Important notes

-- If you shut down or restart your computer, you will need restart your Linux installation.
+- If you shut down or restart your computer, maybe you will need restart your Linux installation.
 When necessary, use this command:

 | Powershell |
 | ------------------------- |